marko-knoebl/slides/sections/react-advanced/16-state-management-with-reducers-en.md

 ## State management

-In more complex fontend-applications it makes sense to manage the state (model) separately from the view.
+In more complex applications or components it makes sense to manage the state (model) separately from the view.

 Often the entire application state is represented by a data model and every change to the state will be done by triggering a change to the data model.